iBug/iBug-source/_posts/2018-05-10-python-reversi.md

 The core functionality of the game is pretty simple, and should be easy for anyone familiar with the Reverso game.
 The code is in [`reversi.py`](https://github.com/iBug/PyReversi/blob/master/reversi.py).

 It's the GUI and the AI part that differentiates implementations of the Reversi game.
+Since GUI isn't very hard to create with Qt, I'll focus on the AI algorithm here.

 As a general (and relatively easy) way to create an AI for the game, heuristic searching well balances between coding complexity and the competence of the resulting algorithm.
 Heuristic searching is basically a complete searching tree at limited depth, equipped with a heuristic evaluation function that determines the situation of the game board.